Philosophy & Religion

 As a Woodard school, the King's philosophy and religion department is a respected academic department and is regarded as central to the Woodard vision - an awareness of the reality of spirituality as a fundamental human characteristic.
 Not only that, the absolute necessity of tolerance and mutual respect, based on knowledge and understanding, in our multi-faith society.
-All pupils study this subject in a non-judgemental, open and vibrant context.
-It is also an increasingly popular option at A Level.
+All pupils study this subject in a non-judgmental, open and vibrant context.
+It is also an increasingly popular option at A level.

 Face to Faith

 All pupils follow the Face to Faith programme of philosophy and religion for two years.
 The Woodard Corporation endorses this programme as an excellent preparation for life in a multi-faith world.
 The programme brings our pupils together with young people from all over the world using digital technology.
 Young people of different religions and cultures learn directly with, from and about each other.